othermod/PSPi-Version-6/scripts/README.md

 - **`/tmp` tmpfs** was already mounted (48 GB) — matched the requirement from section 4; nothing to do.
-- **binfmt_misc is not mounted** in this container; QEMU-executing steps (kernel-module builds, RetroPie) have not been run here yet.
+- **binfmt_misc is not mounted** in this container; QEMU-executing steps (kernel-module builds) have not been run here yet.
 See section 5.
 - Everything else matched the base recipe; all drivers, overlays, and the ATmega firmware were test-built successfully from this environment.